Dbm289/the_best_day_planner_backend/README.md

 Installation of postgres is important to run this application!

-YouTube link for project deomnstration:
+YouTube link for project demonstration:

 Medium post regarding project: